 The main ethnographic collection was distributed to interested museums between 1949 and 1954 in ten batches.
-The distribution of the 1300 cases of ethnographic material occurred in the British Museums with a number of specialist museums participating including the Horniman Museum participating in the process.
+The distribution of the 1300 cases of ethnographic material occurred at the British Museum with a number of specialist museums including the Horniman Museum participating in the process.

-The later distribution of ethnographic material occurring in the 1980s occurred during the transfer of remaining history of medicine collection to the Science Museum.
-A number of surplus material was identified and transferred from the Wellcome Institute for the History of Medicine to appropriate institutions with the Horniman again receiving a large collection of ethnographic material, chiefly archaeological and from the Americas along with natural history specimens.
+The later distribution of ethnographic material in the 1980s occurred during the transfer of the remaining history of medicine collection to the Science Museum.
+Surplus material was identified and transferred from the Wellcome Institute for the History of Medicine to appropriate institutions with the Horniman Museum again receiving a large collection of ethnographic material.
+This chiefly comprised archaeological objects and material from the Americas together with natural history specimens.